We need to study God to get to know Him. God is many things, but one of His finest features is His untiring ability to love.

 Most of us are familiar with the phrase: “God is God, and we are not.”
 How then are we to love like Him?
 I believe this is one of the major reasons why God gave us His Son – so that we have a hands-on example how to love like God as a human being.
 We can look at His behavior and get inspired when simply reading the gospels.
 The gospels were written by four different people – Matthew, Mark, Luke, and John.
 Four different people represent four different angles, so we are able to study the life of Jesus in depth.

-If our life stinks, then it’s not just all about washing our dirty laundry.
+If our life stinks we can change that.
+Surprisingly, it’s not all about washing our dirty laundry to combat the foul odor.
 Beating ourselves up and focusing on our hang-ups is not going to help us grow.
 We want to get to the point where we naturally exude a sweet aroma.
-Metaphorically speaking, Jesus has a way of working our hearts from a foul-smelling Stinkhorn into a sweet-smelling Rose.
+Jesus has a way of changing our disposition from foul-smelling Stinkhorn into a sweet-smelling Rose, metaphorically speaking.

 Take new parents for instance.
 Ask them about their first child.
 How did that impact their lives?
 Parents will tell you that having children has totally changed their lives.
 Their hearts grew wider with every child added to the family.
-And just like a new son or daughter causes a parent’s heart to grow, this is similar to how Jesus operates.
-We open our hearts and let Him in, and our hearts continue to get bigger.
+Just like a new son or daughter causes a parent’s heart to grow, this is how Jesus operates.
+We open up to Him and our hearts become bigger.
 We walk with Jesus, and our hearts keep growing.
-And as we learn to love the God-way, we develop empathy and become more involved.
+We learn to love the God-way.